You are here: Home › Stallion Selection Considerations

 - AHS Breeders Course and the Hannoveraner Verband Breeders Course.
 During these courses there are extensive lectures on the history of the Hanoverian, discussions on bloodlines, analysis of conformation and gaits, and many visits to breeding farms and breed shows.
 Both new and very experienced breeders will walk away from these educational programs with a much deeper understanding of the art and science of breeding the Hanoverian horse.

 - There are also a few books that discuss Warmblood stallions and bloodlines.
 Two examples with good information, bloodline discussions and pictures include the “The Making of the Modern Warmblood.
-From Gotthard to Gribaldi” by Christopher Hector and can be purchased through dressagedaily.com and “Selected Sires of Germany” by Bernd Eylers.
+From Gotthard to Gribaldi” by Christopher Hector and “Selected Sires of Germany” by Bernd Eylers.